DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Default is `FFFFFFFF`
 * `backgroundColor` - type: COLOR
     - Default is `00000000` (no background is drawn)
+* `backgroundColorEnd` - type: COLOR
+    - Works in the exact same way as `backgroundColor` but can be set as the end color to apply a color gradient.
+    - Default is the same value as `backgroundColor`
+* `backgroundGradientType` - type: STRING
+    - The direction to apply the color gradient if both `backgroundColor` and `backgroundColorEnd` have been defined.
+    - Valid values are `horizontal` or `vertical`
+    - Default is `horizontal`
-* `backgroundMargins` - type: NORMALIZED_PAIR
+* `backgroundPadding` - type: NORMALIZED_PAIR
-    - Adds margins to the text background, assuming it has a color set.
-The first value of the pair is the left margin and the second value is the right margin, which means it's possible to set these margins completely independently.
-Margins are applied after all other positioning and sizing calculations and they are rendered outside the text debug rectangle boundaries.
+    - This property makes it possible to apply a padding around the element if `backgroundColor` has been defined.
+Note that this additional sizing will not have any effect on the `pos` and `origin` properties, these will remain constant.
+Or in other words, changing the `backgroundPadding` property value will not change the position of the overall element.
+An identical padding is applied to the left/right and top/bottom of the element.
-    - Minimum value per axis is `0` and maximum value per axis is `0.5`
+    - Minimum value per axis is `0` and maximum value per axis is `0.2`
     - Default is `0 0`
     - This property can only be used if `backgroundColor` has a value defined.
 * `backgroundCornerRadius` - type: FLOAT
-    - Setting this property higher than zero applies rounded corners to the text background, assuming it has a color set.
+    - Setting this property higher than zero applies rounded corners to the element background, assuming it has a color set.
 The radius is a percentage of the screen width.
-Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the text background height.
-It means that setting this property sufficiently high will produce perfectly rounded sides for the text background.
-You normally want to combine this property with `backgroundMargins` to add some extra margins.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the background height.
+It means that setting this property sufficiently high will produce perfectly rounded sides for the background.
+You normally want to combine this property with `backgroundPadding` to add some extra space around the clock.
     - Minimum value is `0` and maximum value is `0.5`
     - Default is `0` (corners are not rounded)
     - This property can only be used if `backgroundColor` has a value defined.
-* `lineSpacing` - type: FLOAT
-    - Controls the space between lines (as a multiple of font height).
-    - Minimum value is `0.5` and maximum value is `3`
-    - Default is `1.5`
 * `format` - type: STRING
     - %Y: The year, including the century (1900)
     - %m: The month number [01,12]